Start/Evaluate

 • Do the same with the other hand.

-• When he has mastered these movements reasonably, he practices the beginning, which involves throwing two balls in sequence.
+• When you have mastered these movements reasonably, you practice the beginning, which involves throwing two balls in sequence.

 • Then practice synchronizing.

-In some segment, if you notice that something is not good, you go back and practice more only that segment.
+In some segment, if you notice that something is not good, you go back and practice only that segment more.
 When you make a mistake, you look for where you are and what was the cause of the mistake to guide your exercise plan.

 In doing so, what is your perception of the feasibility of learning the basic juggling cycle in a reasonable time?